Felipillo: Biography

-Atahualpa had as wives and concubines many principal Indian ladies, natives of the kingdom's provinces, most of them extremely beautiful and some very white and of exquisite figures.
-Felipillo, interpreter and wicked traitor, had fallen in love with one of them, so much so that he was desperate to have her.
-While the lord was alive, he did not find courage —by entreaty, threat, or promise— to gain her, but it seemed to him that if [Atahualpa] were to die, he would ask Pizarro for her or he would take her and she would be his.
-The camp was full of thieves, whom we call yanaconas —the name of a perpetual servant— so having such a design, [Felipillo] had some conversations with them and other local Indians whom he understood because he was an interpreter and who were on bad terms with Atahualpa: they should spread the fictitious news that Indian warriors were coming from all parts, assembled on Atahualpa's orders to attack the Spaniards.

-Felipillo later betrayed Almagro during his expedition to Quito.
+Cieza de León also accuses Felipillo of later betraying Almagro during his expedition to Quito.
 In another incident, Felipillo betrayed Almagro again during his expedition to Chile by secretly telling the local natives to attack the Spaniards since they only wanted their gold and urged them to attack them or run away.
-Some accounts say that when Almagro discovered Felipillo's treacherous motives and his confession about purposely misinterpreting Pizarro's message to Atahualpa, he ordered his soldiers to capture Felipillo and tear his body apart with horses in front of the region's Curaca.
+Some accounts say that when Almagro discovered Felipillo's treacherous motives and his confession about purposely misinterpreting Pizarro's message to Atahualpa, he ordered his soldiers to capture Felipillo and tear his body apart with horses in front of the region's kuraka.

+Legacy

+Contemporary historians have argued over Felipillo's actions and presence during the initial meeting between Sapa Inca Atahualpa and Fernando Pizzaro outside of Cajamarca.
+According to some, Felipillo may not have been the main interpreter during that meeting but rather another interpreter called Martinillo.
+Others argue that the interpreter had been Friar Vincente de Valverde.

 Among Peruvians today, the word "Felipillo" has taken a meaning similar to "traitor."
+This depiction of Felipillo mostly originates from his actions during Pizarro's expeditions in 1532-1533, when he played a major role in the Sapa Inca's capture and trial.

-Felpillo is a significant character in Rafael Dumett's novel, El espía del Inca.
+Felipillo is a significant side character in Rafael Dumett's novel, El espía del Inca.
+This novel was published in 2018 by Lluvia Editores in Peru and later by Alfaguara in Spain.
+In the novel, Felipillo assists the Spanish invaders against the Incas.